Camera-Aware Cross-View Alignment for Referring 3D Gaussian Splatting Segmentation

-\paragraph{Implementation Details.} We first pretrain an RGB-only 3DGS model to convergence and then freeze its geometry parameters ($\bm{\mu}$, $\bm{\Sigma}$, opacity, and spherical harmonics) before learning the referring field, following standard 3DGS-language practice to ensure accurate visibility and opacity supervision.
-Text embeddings are extracted using BERT, and the cross interaction~\cite{ReferSplat} aggregates word-level responses for each Gaussian to obtain the enhanced features $\bm{g}_i$.
-During training, we sample paired views $(v_a, v_b)$ with at least $30\%$ overlap in visible pixels; the weighting factor $\alpha$ in \cref{eq:weighted-two-view} defaults to $0.5$ but can optionally scale with visibility ratios without affecting overall performance trends.
-Pseudo masks are generated following ReferSplat by producing $K$ SAM-derived candidates with confidence scores and selecting the final mask via confidence-weighted IoU aggregation, which provides greater stability than single-score selection.
-The model is optimized with Adam for 30k iterations using a learning rate of $2.5\times10^{-3}$ for the referring field and contrastive head, and $1\times10^{-4}$ for the camera MLP and gating parameters.
-The feature dimension is set to $d=128$, with mixed-precision training and gradient clipping of $1.0$.
-All experiments are conducted on RTX A6000 GPUs, and other hyperparameters (e.g., $\lambda_1=1$ and $\lambda_2=1$) follow ReferSplat~\cite{ReferSplat}.
-All reported results are averaged over five independent runs, and the baseline results are reproduced under the same settings for fair comparison.
+\myPara{Implementation Details.} We first pretrain an RGB-only 3DGS model and freeze its geometry parameters before learning the referring field, following standard practice for accurate visibility supervision.
+Text embeddings are extracted by BERT, and Gaussian--text interaction follows ReferSplat~\cite{ReferSplat}.
+During training, we sample paired views $(v_a, v_b)$ with at least $30\%$ overlap and use $\alpha=0.5$ in \cref{eq:weighted-two-view}.
+Pseudo masks are generated from $K$ SAM candidates via confidence-weighted IoU aggregation.
+We optimize the model with Adam for 30k iterations, using learning rates of $2.5\times10^{-3}$ for the referring field and contrastive head, and $1\times10^{-4}$ for the camera MLP.
+The feature dimension is $d=128$, with mixed-precision training and gradient clipping of $1.0$.
+All experiments are conducted on RTX A6000 GPUs.
+We reproduce ReferSplat under the same settings, and results are averaged over five runs with $\lambda_1=\lambda_2=1$ for balanced weighting.

-\subsection{Results on the Ref-Lerf Dataset}
+\subsection{Results on the Ref-LERF Dataset}